Mathew-Ritchie/MATRIT24048_FTO2410_A_Mathew-Ritchie_DJS11/my-react-app/README.md

 # Welcome to the-best-ever-podcast-web-app

+This project was designed and Created by Mathew Ritchie.
+I can be contacted by email at ritchmat89@gmail.com.

 ## 1.Deployment with Netlify

 The web app has been deployed to the internet through Netlify.
 To view it online you can follow the link: